Cracker Country: Kitchen Garden

 The Kitchen Garden is a recreation, on a smaller scale, of the kinds of kitchen gardens maintained by rural Florida settlers, and is currently located behind the Carlton House.
 Over 100 years ago, it would have taken a garden at least a half an acre large to feed a family of six.
 The kitchen garden behind the Carlton House in Cracker Country has herbs, old garden roses, heirloom flowers, and heirloom vegetables.
 Only heirloom plant varieties are grown in the Cracker Country kitchen garden, as they are the same variety of plants that would have been grown in kitchen gardens in the 1890s.
 Every year, the seeds from the plants are collected and saved for planting the following year's crops, which helps preserve the older and rarer varieties of plants for the future.

 Smoke House

-One of the smaller historical edifices available for viewing and interaction with at Cracker Country, this smoke house is an original structure, built in Sumter County in the early 1900s and donated to Cracker Country in 1979 by the Southwest Florida Management District.
+One of the smaller historical structures on the museum grounds, the smoke house is an original structure.
+It was built in Sumter County in the early 1900s and donated to Cracker Country in 1979 by the Southwest Florida Management District.

-Before the age of refrigerators, the smoke house would have helped pioneers to keep their meats fresh and edible for longer periods of time.
+Before the age of refrigerators, the smoke house helped pioneers to keep their meats fresh and edible for longer periods of time.